Introducing Dynamic Investment Theory and Dynamic Investments

 The world of investing is about to change at a fundamental level.
 Welcome to a Web Page that describes why this change is needed and what it looks like.
 For far too long we have been investing using methods from 1952 when Modern Portfolio Theory (MPT) was introduced.
 While equity markets have evolved significantly since then, MPT methods have barely changed at all and they can't cope with modern volatile markets.
 We, at the National Association of Online Investors (NAOI) saw that clearly in 2008 when markets crashed and the MPT portfolios we were teaching our students to created crashed with them.

 It takes just a few minutes to read the information presented here, but it will be time well spent.
-You are one of a very few individuals being offered a first look at the future of investing and being given the opportunity to prepare for it now.
+You are about to get just a glimpse of the future of investing and learn how to prepare for it now.

 The NAOI Study that Changes Everything

 The National Association of Online Investors (NAOI) has recently completed a multi-year study to find an updated approach to investing that is able to thrive in 21st Century equity markets.
 Following extensive research we met this goal with the discovery and development of Dynamic Investment Theory (DIT).
 DIT creates a revolutionary investment type called Dynamic Investments (DIs) that will change the world of investing as we know it for both individual investors and the financial services industry.
 You will learn about both on this Web page.